 Read this document to learn more about schema tags and their capabilities.

 The most valuable keywords have the highest impression, click-through, and conversion rates, but you need to identify those words and phrases before you can work them into your content.
 You can assess the value of a keyword to determine how well it could help your webpage perform by using research tools.

 Once you have a keyword for each webpage or post, you can optimize your content using that word or phrase.
 Do not focus on keyword density alone, as search algorithms focus more on great content than a high percentage of keywords.
-You should continually analyze how your keywords perform, with a tool like Moz Pro or SEMRush, and make changes as you go to increase the ranking of your website.
+It would help if you continually analyzed how your keywords perform with a tool like Moz Pro or SEMRush, and made changes as you go to increase the ranking of your website.

 Use Internal Links

 Internal links connect one page on your website to another to build your site architecture.
 Since web crawlers move through the content, not navigation bars, to find all pages on your site, internal links are vital to this process.
 Until the crawlers can access every page and post on your site through internal links, all your keywords and other SEO efforts will have zero impact on the inaccessible pages.